 Enter the Black Panther.

 Black Panther first leapt onto the page in July 1966, in issue #52 of Marvel’s most successful comic book at the time, Fantastic Four and would be the first black superhero to arrive and challenge the racial stereotypes of the era.
 He made his debut over two concurrent issues and refused to conform to the cliché image of black culture, and challenged the status quo on almost every level making him a champion amongst the community.

-Taking his power from a vibranium infused, mythological heart shaped herb, the Black Panther vowed to defend his kingdom of Wakanda from threats both foreign and domestic.
+Taking his power from a vibranium infused, mythological heart-shaped herb, the Black Panther vowed to defend his kingdom of Wakanda from threats both foreign and domestic.
 This mandate would see him join the Avengers, battle titans from beyond the stars and even outwit death itself.

 Black Panther: The Ultimate Guide:

-Taking yourself away from the theatrical version of the character that first appeared in Captain America: Civil War, the legacy of the Black Panther is far grander than the incarnation we seen on the screen.
-The historical records of T’Challa and his people are littered with world changing events, key relationships, and unbearable tragedies that cannot transmit to the medium of the Marvel theatrical universe in its current form, this despite Ryan Coogler’s stunning new motion picture interpretation.
+Taking yourself away from the theatrical version of the character that first appeared in Captain America: Civil War, the legacy of the Black Panther is far grander than the incarnation we have seen on the screen.
+The historical records of T’Challa and his people are littered with world-changing events, key relationships, and unbearable tragedies that cannot transmit to the medium of the Marvel theatrical universe in its current form, this despite Ryan Coogler’s stunning new motion picture interpretation.